Skip to content

 Childhood Osteoporosis

-Dr Christine Burren is a paediatric endocrinologist with a special interest in osteoporosis in childhood.
-She leads a regional service for patients with complex or severe osteogenesis imperfecta (OI).
-In addition, Dr Burren takes consultant to consultant referrals for children with, or suspected to have osteoporosis.
-Dr Burren is based at Bristol Royal Hospital for Children, Paul O'Gorman Building, Upper Maudlin St, Bristol, BS2 8BJ.
+Dr Toby Candler is a paediatric endocrinologist with a special interest in osteoporosis in childhood.
+He leads a regional service for patients with complex or severe osteogenesis imperfecta (OI).
+In addition, Dr Candler takes consultant to consultant referrals for children with, or suspected to have osteoporosis.
+Dr Candler is based at Bristol Royal Hospital for Children, Paul O'Gorman Building, Upper Maudlin St, Bristol, BS2 8BJ.

 How to access our services